Fletcher Thompson: U.S. House of Representatives

 Two years later, Thompson ran for Congress, becoming the first Republican since the Reconstruction era to represent Atlanta and the 5th Congressional District in the United States House.
 The Democratic Executive Committee chose Archie Lindsey, then the chairman of the Fulton County Commission.
 Lindsey had three weeks to mount a campaign.
 Thompson prevailed, 55,423 (60.1 percent) to Lindsey's 36,751 (39.9 percent).
-Thompson netted some 30 per cent of the black vote.
-Thompson voted in favor of the Civil Rights Act of 1968.
-Thompson was re-elected in 1968 and in 1970, when he defeated Andrew Young, who after the next election in 1972 in a revised district succeeded Thompson in the Fifth District.
+Thompson netted some 30% of the Black vote.
+Thompson voted for the initial House Resolution of the Civil Rights Act of 1968 but voted against the final Senate amendments to the Act.
+Thompson was re-elected in 1968 and 1970, when he defeated Andrew Young, who after the next election in 1972 in a revised district succeeded Thompson in the Fifth District.
+In 1968, Thompson was the only Southern congressman to attend Martin Luther King's funeral, and he faced backlash from his constituents as a result.

 U.S. Senate campaign

 In 1972, Thompson ran for the U.S. Senate.
-Sam Nunn defeated David Gambrell in the Democratic primary; Gambrell had been appointed by then Governor Jimmy Carter to succeed the late Richard B. Russell Jr. Thompson lost to Nunn, 362,501 votes (46.5 percent) to 404,890 (52 percent).
+Sam Nunn defeated David H. Gambrell in the Democratic primary; Gambrell had been appointed by then Governor Jimmy Carter to succeed the late Richard B. Russell Jr. Thompson lost to Nunn, 362,501 votes (46.5 percent) to 404,890 (52 percent).

 Post-political career and death

 After leaving the U.S. House, Thompson returned to his law firm in Atlanta.
 In 1985, he was made a member of the Atlanta Regional Commission.
 From 2009 until 2011, Thompson served as the Commander of the Atlanta World War II Roundtable, an organization that was created in 1986 "to hear and record the war experiences of World War II and to pass on to posterity the knowledge of World War II and the price – human and material – that was paid by our nation for the preservation of freedom in the United States and the world".

-Thompson died on September 13, 2022, at the age of 97.
+Thompson died on September 13, 2022, aged 97.
+His wife, Kathryn Cochran, whom he married in 1946, predeceased him by seven months.
+They had two children: Charles and Deborah.